 "Don't Ever Give Up; Each Day Is Gifted To You!" - Stuart Scott

-"Believe You Can and Your Half Way There." - Theodore Roosevelt
+"Believe You Can and You're Half Way There." - Theodore Roosevelt

 "Conceive It, Believe It, and Achieve It" - Paul Gonzales